 We do not sponsor H-1B visas.
 The J-1/J-2 physician visa, sponsored by ECFMG, is the preferred visa status for foreign national trainees in all University of Minnesota graduate medical education programs.

-Please note: Mankato and St. Cloud do not sponsor employment visas.
+Please note: St. Cloud and Willmar do not sponsor employment visas.
 Candidates with pending permanent residency must obtain permanent residency by training start date.

 Applicants must meet the criteria to be considered for possible off-cycle or PGY-2 positions.
 Contact programs directly for potential openings.